indigo-dc/tts/gitbook/README.md

-# Token Translation Service
+# WaTTS - The INDIGO Token Translation Service
 ## Purpose

-Token Translation Service (TTS) returns credentials after successful authentication.
+WaTTS returns credentials after successful authentication.
 It offers an easy way to self service credentials by the users.
-TTS was developed for cases in which users can be (only) authenticated via OpenId-Connect but require different credentials for accessing services.
+WaTTS was developed for cases in which users can be (only) authenticated via OpenId-Connect but require different credentials for accessing services.